MangiameliFabio/MangiameliFabio/README.md

 ---

 ### Crunch Time
 Crunch Time was created during the BeansJam 2022.
-The theme for this game jam was "We have to stay awake" and our game was rated place 7 out of 65 submissions!
+The theme for this game jam was "We have to stay awake" and we had 48h to develop it.
+Our game was rated place 7 out of 65 submissions!

-The game is about a company late at night and you are the intern who needs to supply the workers with caffeinated drinks.
+The game is about a company late at night.
+You are the intern who needs to supply the workers with caffeinated drinks.
 Sometimes even the Sandman shows up and tries to put your coworkers to sleep.
 So you need to slap him out of existence.
 Check out our game on [itch.io](https://zwietabak.itch.io/crunch-time).

-I implemented the player character.
-A state machine was maybe a little bit overkill but with the [plugin](https://github.com/MangiameliFabio/State_Machine_Generator) I created for Godot I could fast generate the boilerplate code which was perfect because of the short time.
-The Sandman was implemented similarly by me.
+For this project, I used Godot 3 and Git.
+My main role was the implementation of the player character and the Sandman character.
+I used a state machine for both and with the [plugin](https://github.com/MangiameliFabio/State_Machine_Generator) I created for Godot, I could fastly generate the boilerplate code which was perfect because of the short time.
 I was also responsible for the elevator mechanic and the sound implementation.
-Also, I helped with the UI implementation.
+Also, I helped with the UI.

 You can find the source code [here](https://github.com/MangiameliFabio/Crunch_Time).